imarc/handbook/frontend.md

 **Imarc-recommended implementation**
 * Implementation via npm is fine, but note that using the professional tier requires all team members to possess the same `.npmrc` file in order to pull down gated assets from npm.
 See a lead front-end engineer for help.
+* You can also download the FontAwesome font files and self-host.
 * **Deprecated**: use a [Font Awesome kit](https://fontawesome.com/kits)

 ## Animation